seldon/scrapy/docs/topics/settings.rst

 precedence:

  1. Command line options (most precedence)
- 2. Settings per-spider
+ 2. Per-spider settings
  3. Project settings module
- 4. Default settings per-command
+ 4. Per-command default settings
- 5. Default global settings (less precedence)
+ 5. Default global settings (least precedence)

 The population of these settings sources is taken care of internally, but a manual handling is possible using API calls.
 See the